2012 SEC Championship Game

-The 2012 SEC Championship Game was played on December 1, 2012, in the Georgia Dome in Atlanta, Georgia, and determined both the 2012 football champion of the Southeastern Conference (SEC).
-The game featured the Georgia Bulldogs, winners of the SEC Eastern Division versus the Alabama Crimson Tide, the winner of the SEC Western Division.
+The 2012 SEC Championship Game was played on December 1, 2012, in the Georgia Dome in Atlanta, and determined both the 2012 football champion of the Southeastern Conference (SEC).
+The game featured the Georgia Bulldogs, winners of the SEC East Division versus the Alabama Crimson Tide, the winner of the SEC West Division.

-Because Alabama and Georgia were both respectively ranked 2 and 3, the game was considered a de facto semifinal game, as the winner would automatically face the undefeated Notre Dame Fighting Irish in the National Championship with no vote necessary.
+Because Alabama and Georgia were respectively ranked 2 and 3, the game was considered a de facto semifinal game, as the winner would automatically face the undefeated Notre Dame Fighting Irish in the National Championship with no vote necessary.
 Georgia was the designated "home" team.
 The game was televised by CBS Sports for the twelfth straight season.
 Kickoff was scheduled at 4:00 (EST).
 Alabama won the game 32–28 improving their record to 4–4 in the title game.
 Alabama's Eddie Lacy was named MVP after rushing for 181 yards and two touchdowns.
 The game at the time was the most watched college football game of the 2012 season (it would be surpassed by the 2013 BCS National Championship Game on January 7, 2013) with the game receiving a 10.1 share or 21.0 million viewers tuned in.